aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/search-and-replace/search-content-in-remote-range/_index.md

 Programmatically search for specific text within any range of Excel spreadsheets using Aspose.Cells Cloud API.
 Find text, numbers, or formulas in remote files stored in cloud storage.
 RESTful API for automated data discovery, content analysis, and spreadsheet‑auditing workflows.

-**Prerequisites**

-- Obtain a valid JWT access token (see Aspose.Cells Cloud authentication guide).
-- Ensure the target workbook is stored in Aspose Cloud storage and you have appropriate permissions.
-- Verify that the workbook format is supported (e.g., `.xlsx`, `.xlsb`).

 ### **Web API**